Routine health care for cats

 Along with helping to prevent cat overpopulation, there are other benefits of desexing cats.

-• Desexed cats can be better behaved and less likely to roam.
+• Desexed cats can be better behaved and are less likely to roam.

-• Desexing pets can also prevent them from getting certain types of cancer.
+• Desexing cats can also prevent them from getting certain types of cancer.

 Your vet can give you further guidance on desexing your kitten or cat.
-You can also find out more about early age desexing (insert link to existing page).
+You can also Find out more about early age desexing.

 Vaccinations

 Vaccination protects your cat against various diseases which can cause pain, distress and sometimes death.
-Some viral diseases (e.g. feline enteritis and cat flu) in cats cause latent infection, which means recovered cats will become lifelong carriers of the virus and spread it to other cats.
+For some viral diseases (e.g. feline enteritis and cat flu) previously infected cats will become lifelong carriers of the virus and spread it to other cats, even if they are no longer symptomatic.

 As well as safeguarding your own pet, vaccination also prevents diseases from being passed onto other animals.